SIGGRAPH 2023 is 50 years of SIGGRAPH. Amazing!

 We also had the Umajin XR showreel demonstrated by NVIDIA who keynoted the event.

+I got to meet Gordon Romney at the show which was quite the honor and very inspiring.
+As a result I also got to talk with Ed Catmull and Jim Blinn who came to catch up with Gordon as they studied at the same lab in Utah.
 You might have heard the stories of Ed’s hand rendering animation and parametric representations including the Catmull spline, going on to form Pixar and head up Disney animation.
 Jim Blinn being famous for many breakthroughs in light rendering including the Blinn reflection model.

 Gordon amazingly began his work at the Evans Computer Graphics Facility at the University of Utah before Ed and Jim joined the program.
 Gordon’s first rendered 3D images of a SOMA cube projected in 3D were composited using an oscilloscope to expose photographic paper and build up an RGB image!
 These were the first computer graphics renderings in color.